Krishvraman/Illumination-Correction-And-Assembly-for-Spatial-Data/README.md

 //   [1] = desired channel name
 ```

-Make sure the image is loaded and selected in QuPath, then run:
+Make sure the image is loaded and selected in QuPath:

 ```groovy
 Tile_save_path = "/path/to/output_tiles"